 What mantra do you live by?

-Confidence comes first – always and in everything.
+Confidence comes first—always, in everything.

 What advice would you give to people wanting to start a company in the current climate?